-We still don't understand exactly how Alzheimer's disease damages the brain.
+Exactly how and why Alzheimer's disease develops is still not understood.
 Somehow, cells are damaged and eventually die in different areas of the brain.
-The damaged areas of the brain contain abnormalities called amyloid plaques and neurofibrillary (or tau) tangles.
+The damaged areas of the brain contain abnormalities called beta amyloid plaques and neurofibrillary (or tau) tangles.
 The death of brain cells leads to dementia, characterized by memory loss, impaired judgment, and behavioural changes.

 Eventually, the person loses their speech as well as their bladder and bowel control.
 People with Alzheimer's typically die of infections such as pneumonia or other medical problems.
 Most people live for about 8 to 10 years after diagnosis, but some have lived for up to 20 years.